housecanary/terraform-provider-m3ter/docs/resources/aggregation.md

 ### Optional

+- `code` (String) Code of the new Aggregation.
+A unique short code to identify the Aggregation.
 - `default_value` (Number) Aggregation value used when no usage data is available to be aggregated.
 - `segmented_fields` (List of String) Used when creating a segmented Aggregation, which segments the usage data collected by a single Meter.
 Works together with segments.
 - `segments` (List of Map of String) Used when creating a segmented Aggregation, which segments the usage data collected by a single Meter.
 Works together with segmentedFields.